 - instead of using q-tips, buy a reusable ear cleaner that doesn’t produce waste

 - swap disposable cotton pads for a re-usable version

 - buy biodegradable floss instead of the regular floss

 Below are a few suggestions on the type of products you might want to purchase for your travels:

-But there are many ways to travel with less.
-And each of us will have a different list of items in our travel toiletry list so have fun with creating your own and don’t feel you are bound by any type of restrictions (other than the TSA ones!
+The perfect toiletry list is one that fits your lifestyle and your needs.
+So please use my list as a guideline and build your own list of travel toiletries that suits your needs.
+So have fun with creating your own and don’t feel you are bound by any type of restrictions (other than the TSA ones!
 Ha!).

 I hope you enjoyed this post as I had a lot of fun writing about it.
 I hope my toiletries packing list will inspire how you pack your toiletries for your next trip.

 Let me know in the comments what items you put in your toiletry bag.